White House hosts first conference on hunger in decades: ‘No child should go to bed hungry’

 Recent data has suggested that rates of food insecurity rose recently in response to economic stressors and the end of some safety net programs.

-A report from the Urban Institute this month found that one out of five U.S. adults said their households experienced food insecurity during this past summer.
-Almost one out of four parents or guardians in the same study reported that their households were food insecure.
+A report from the Urban Institute this month found that 1 out of 5 U.S. adults said their households experienced food insecurity during this past summer.
+Almost 1 out of 4 parents or guardians in the same study reported that their households were food insecure.